frankqianms/bot-conversation-py/README.md

 2) Install dependencies by running ```pip install -r requirements.txt``` in the project folder.

-3) Open `app.py` in the VS Code editor.

-4) If you have already installed `Teams Toolkit` in VS Code, then just run `F5` to start local debugging.
+3) If you have already installed `Teams Toolkit` in VS Code, then just run `F5` to start local debugging.
 Or you can follow this [doc](https://github.com/frankqianms/bot-conversation-py#to-try-this-sample) to run the bot.

 ## Interacting with the bot